KevReece/Kata-MatrixOperations/readme.md

-Matrix operations in multiple languages (using standard matrix frameworks), with tests per language, for side-by-side comparison.
+Matrix operations in multiple languages (using standard matrix frameworks), for side-by-side comparison.
+With tests per language.

 Operations
 ---